 When treatment of a child's condition means that his or her family have to move nearer to a hospital, and there is a sibling of compulsory school age, the local authority into whose area the family has moved should seek to ensure that the sibling is offered a place, where provision is available, for example, in a local mainstream school or other appropriate setting.
-The Attendance Improvement Coordinator, Mrs M Nye, will liaise with relevant professionals as and when required/appropriate.
+The Attendance Improvement Coordinator Mrs Nye will liaise with relevant professionals as and when required/appropriate.

-Please click on the link for the DFE Ensuring a good education for children who are unable to attend school because of health needs DfE guidance timetable is considered as part of a re-integration package.
+Please click on the link for the DFE Ensuring a good education for children who are unable to attend school because of health needs DfE guidance part-time timetable to meet their individual needs.
+For example, where a medical condition prevents a pupil from attending full-time education and a part-time timetable is considered as part of a re-integration package.
 A part-time timetable should not be used to manage a pupil's behaviour.